-The respondent was responsible for the audit of an entity for the 2012-2017 financial years.
-The respondent failed to document sufficient and appropriate audit evidence, as required by the International Standards on Auditing on revenue, related parties, cash and cash equivalents, and specific expenses.
-The respondent also failed to document sufficient appropriate audit evidence on investment income, leases, and property plant and equipment for some of these financial years.
+The respondent was sentenced to a fine of R80 000, of which R40 000 has been suspended for five years, on on investment income, leases, and property plant and equipment for some of these financial years.
 The audit reports for the 2012-2015 financial years did not indicate the individual registered auditor's full name and capacity, as required by the IRBA Code of Professional Conduct.
 Furthermore, the respondent failed to declare the audit engagement performed in the annual assurance declaration to the IRBA for the period 1 January 2013 to 31 December 2013.